jsmolka/blog/content/drizzle/real-language-features.md

 ## Collections
 Lists and maps are vital parts of a programming language, and drizzle wouldn't be complete without them.
 Parsing the values of a list and the key-value pairs of a map was a little annoying due to drizzle being whitespace aware [^1].
 Each indent, dedent, and new line must be taken care of, or the parser throws a syntax error.

+[^1]: If I were to design another language, I definitely wouldn't do whitespace awareness again.
+It makes many things complicated or outright impossible:

+    - What counts as an indentation?
+    - Can we mix spaces and tabs?
+If so, how many spaces are one tab?
+    - How do we define anonymous functions with multiple lines?
+    - How do we define a classic `for` loop with initializer, condition, and expression?
+    - How do we parse list/map expressions with multiple lines?

+    Just use braces and ignore whitespace.
+It makes life much easier.

 ```drizzle
 var list = [0, 1, 2]
 list.push(3)